Measurement of Jet Production Cross Sections in Deep-inelastic ep Scattering at HERA: Cross section measurements

 The double-differential dijet cross sections as function of \meanptdi\ and \Qsq\ are displayed in figure~\ref{figDijet} and compared to theoretical predictions in NLO, aNNLO and NNLO.
 A comparison of the ratio of data to NLO predictions is provided in figure~\ref{figDijetRatio} together with the predictions in NNLO.

 Within the scale uncertainties, the data are described well by the NLO predictions.
-The aNNLO and NNLO predictions provide a better description of the shapes.
-The uncertainty from scale variations of the NLO predictions is larger than the experimental uncertainty for $\meanptdi<35\,\GeV$, while the scale uncertainty of the NNLO calculations is reduced compared to the NLO predictions and is larger than the experimental uncertainties only for $\meanptdi<25\,\GeV$.
+The aNNLO and NNLO predictions provide a better description of the shapes, while the NNLO predictions provide an overall accurate description of the normalisation of the dijet data.
+The uncertainty from scale variations of the NLO predictions is larger than the experimental uncertainty for $\meanptdi<35\,\GeV$, while the scale uncertainty of the NNLO calculations is reduced compared to the NLO predictions and is larger than the experimental uncertainties only at lower \Qsq\ values and for $\meanptdi<11\,\GeV$.

 The normalised dijet cross sections are displayed together with theoretical predictions in figure~\ref{figNormDijet}, and the ratio to NLO predictions is shown in figure~\ref{figNormDijetRatio}.
 The relative experimental uncertainties of the normalised jet cross sections are of similar size as the ones of the absolute jet cross sections.
 When comparing normalised dijet cross sections to theory predictions, the features observed with the absolute dijet cross sections are confirmed.